ebu/peach-collector-android/README.md

 - `maximumStorageDays` is the maximum number of days an event should be kept in the queue (if it could not be sent).
 - `maximumStoredEvents` is the maximum number of events that should be kept in the queue.
 `maximumStorageDays` and `maximumStoredEvents` should be set before the initialisation of the framework as it will be used to clean the queue during the initialisation.
+- An `appID` can be defined if you don't want to use the default value (which is the bundle ID of the app).
 ```java
 PeachCollector.isUnitTesting = true;
 PeachCollector.shouldCollectAnonymousEvents = true;